salmaheshammohamedaliahmedsalem/Crypto_Currency_Prediction/README.md

-Sleep State Detection
+Sleep State Detection - Kaggle Competition
-This project aims to detect sleep states using a combination of data collection, preprocessing, and machine learning algorithms.
-The objective is to classify different sleep states such as wakefulness, light sleep, deep sleep, and REM (Rapid Eye Movement) sleep based on input data from various sensors.
+This repository contains code and resources for the Sleep State Detection Kaggle competition.
+The goal of this competition is to classify different sleep states (wakefulness, light sleep, deep sleep, REM) based on physiological signals (EEG, EOG, EMG).